jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 and the environment.
 Lastly, we have
+Gaffe (a DBIR team favorite), which is when people simply blurt out sensitive data in the hearing of others.
+65
+2024 DBIR Industries
+Figure 64\.
+Top Attribute varieties in
+Healthcare industry breaches (n\=1,102\)
-Gaffe (a DBIR team favorite), which is when people simply blurt out sensitive data in the hearing of others.Figure 62\.
-Top patterns in Healthcare industry breaches2024 DBIR Industries64Finally, a point of particular interest to the team was that Medical data, usually the most commonly stolen data type in this sector, doesnt even get a passing nod (Figure 64\).
+Finally, a point of particular interest to the team was that Medical data, usually the most commonly stolen data type in this sector, doesnt even get a passing nod (Figure 64\).
 It seems that Personal data is the flavor of the year for threat actors, and they dont really care about
+Aunt Berthas bunions.
-Aunt Berthas bunions.Figure 63\.
-Top Error varieties in Healthcare industry breaches (n\=568\)Figure 64\.
-Top Attribute varieties in Healthcare industry breaches (n\=1,102\)2024 DBIR Industries65Information NS C
+Figure 63\.
+Top Error varieties in
-AI1
-5As we have mentioned elsewhere in this report, our overall breach sample size was greater than last year.
-However, the Information sector showed 741 fewer incidents this year.
-It did boast a much higher number of breaches.
-The top patterns for this vertical remain the same, and so does their order (Figure 65\).Ransomware and the Use of stolen creds (a combination that makes up much of the System Intrusion pattern) remain in the top action varieties as one might expect.
-With regard to breaches in the Social Engineering pattern, we saw a slight dip in Phishing attacks along with a corresponding rise in
-Pretexting.
-This could be one indicator that the threat actors are being forced to deploy more sophisticated techniques against their targets.This year, EMEA dominates the dataset in this sector in particular, with
-243 confirmed Information industry breaches as opposed to just 97 in
-Northern America.
-These incidents have been contributed by some of our new law enforcement and regulatory bodies in the region.
-This is what robust data protection regulation looks like.Finally, we did see a mild increase in the Espionage motive (14% this year as opposed to 8% in the 2023 report).
-We also saw a combined increase of the Nation\-stateState\-affiliated actors from 12% last year to 15% in this sector currently.
-While this is not a statistically significant finding, it is never good news to find that your industry is increasingly being targeted by more sophisticated threat actors (even if only slightly).
-Nevertheless, it serves as a reminder to ensure that you have detective controls in place to give you an early warning if you become a target.Figure 65\.
-Top patterns in Information industry breachesFrequencyTop patternsThreat actors1,367 incidents, 602 with confirmed data disclosureSystem Intrusion,
+Healthcare industry breaches (n\=568\)
+66
+Frequency
+1,367 incidents,
+602 with confirmed
+data disclosure
+Top patterns
+System Intrusion,
 Basic Web
 Application Attacks
 and Social
 Engineering
 represent 79% of
+breaches
+Threat actors
-breachesExternal (79%),
+External (79%),
 Internal (21%),
 Multiple (1%)
+(breaches)
+Actor motives
-(breaches)Actor motives Financial (87%),
+Financial (87%),
 Espionage (14%)
-(breaches)Data
-compromisedWhat is the
+(breaches)
+Data
+compromised
-same?Other (46%),
+Other (46%),
 Personal (45%),
 Credentials (27%),
 Internal (22%)
+(breaches)
+What is the
+same?
+The top three attack
+patterns remain
+constant since
-(breaches)The top three attack patterns remain constant since last year, and their
+last year, and their